vikejs/vike/examples/vue-full-v1/readme.md

-Example of using `vike` with Vue that showcases many features.
+Example of using Vike with Vue that showcases many features.

 For a simpler example, check out [/examples/vue/](/examples/vue/).